Where to Start?

 Whether you choose PBCS or EPBCS, the primary benefits of these Oracle EPM cloud applications start with the same premise, cloud hosting: no upfront cost for hardware or software, less IT involvement, and no annual maintenance costs.

-In this blog post, you'll get a high-level comparison of Oracle’s cloud planning applications to help you navigate your options.
+In this blog post, will discuss the difference between PBCS and EPBCS of Oracle’s cloud planning applications to help you navigate your options.

 If you're looking for an in-depth comparison of PBCS vs. EPBCS, jump straight to the ebook:

 Oracle PBCS was built from on-prem Hyperion Planning, so you’re already getting a proven system.
 Everything you get with PBCS, you’ll also get with EPBCS.
 Both applications have the following features:

 Like the on-prem version of Planning, Oracle PBCS allows for flexibility to make changes to business rules and templates behind the business rules.
 This is where EPBCS departs from on-prem Planning.
 EPBCS has out-of-the-box frameworks that allow very little custom modification inside plan types.
 These are the five frameworks found within EPBCS: